-As a sailor background, you have served on a ship for many years and while you were on your voyage, the ship on which you were sailing faced many hurdles like deep-sea monsters, fierce storms to sink your ship down to the bottom of the deep dark sea.
-Your motive was to reach the horizon but unexpected twists and turns made paved your way for a new adventure.
+As a sailor background, you have served on a ship for many years, and while you were on your voyage, the ship on which you were sailing faced many hurdles like deep-sea monsters, and fierce storms to sink your ship down to the bottom of the deep dark sea.
+Your motive was to reach the horizon, but unexpected twists and turns made paved your way for a new adventure.

 What was the attribute of your ship?
 You need to discuss this with your Dungeon Master.
 Was your ship a merchant ship?
 Was your ship a naval vessel?
 A discovery ship or a Pirate ship?
 Discuss with your Dungeon Master which ship it would be?

 Attributes of ships also include the status of the ship itself; like how renowned your ship was?
 How widely has your ship traveled?
 Have your shipped been on any voyage?
 Or is your ship missing or just rumors have been spread about it being a missing ship?

 Also, you have to determine by discussing with your DM your own status on the ship on which you were sailing.

 Were you a cook?
 Cook?
 Or some other job you were doing.
 Who were you, captain?
 Or who were you bosom buddy on board?
 How did you leave your ship? it is also to be discussed with your DM.